danield95/ML_SageMaker/README.md

 # Machine Learning, Deployment Case Studies with AWS SageMaker

 This repository contains code and associated files for deploying ML models using AWS SageMaker.
-This repository consists of a number of project files that will illustrate parts of the ML workflow and will provide practice in deploying a variety of ML algorithms.
+This repository consists of a number of project files that illustrates parts of the ML workflow and will provide practice in deploying a variety of ML algorithms.

 ### Mini - Projects